freifunk-gluon/gluon/docs/features/vpn.rst

 Protocol handlers
 ^^^^^^^^^^^^^^^^^

-There are currently three protocol handlers which can be selected as a feature:
+There are currently two protocol handlers which can be selected as a feature:

 mesh-vpn-fastd